mikegarts/ml-blog/index.md

 Probably the most interesting for me was the course about explainability since it gives you a basic toolkit to systematically improve upon the results.
-The data visualisation (and pandas) are also a great for pandas noobs (like me).
+The data visualisation (and pandas) are also a great for pandas noobs like me.

 ---

 * Coursera's Andrew Ng's machine learning specialization.
 It's a great step-by-step course with an emphasis on 'classical' regression in the beginning.
   1. [Introduction to machine learning](https://www.coursera.org/specializations/machine-learning-introduction)

 ---

 * [Mit deep learning](http://introtodeeplearning.com/) course.
 A free and quick course with colab notebooks as exercises.